haoxins/haoxins.github.io/archived/2021-machine-learning.md

   - *Concept drift* occurs when the relationship between the features and the labels changes.

+* If you can automate the process of detecting the conditions which require model retraining, that's ideal.
+That includes being able to detect model performance degradation and triggering retraining, or when you detect significant data drift.

+* You should consider privacy enhancing technologies such as *Secure Multi-Party Computation*, or **SMPC**, or *Fully Homomorphic Encryption*, or **FHE**, when training and serving your models.
 ## Machine Learning Modeling Pipelines in Production

 ### Neural Architecture Search